BreadMoirai/DiscordSamuraiBot/README.md

 This bot don't do much of anything

 ###Overview
-All relevant code is stored in src\DreadMoirais\Samurais
+/All relevant code is stored in src\DreadMoirais\Samurais
 - Main class BotListener.java
 	`This class listens to events from discord and responds appropriately`